 About the Simon-Skjodt Center for the Prevention of Genocide

-The US Holocaust Memorial Museum teaches that the Holocaust was preventable and that by heeding warning signs and taking early action, individuals and governments can save lives.
+The US Holocaust Memorial Museum is a nonpartisan, independent establishment of the US government.
+It teaches that the Holocaust was preventable and that by heeding warning signs and taking early action, individuals and governments can save lives.
 With this knowledge, the Simon-Skjodt Center for the Prevention of Genocide works to do for the victims of genocide today what the world failed to do for the Jews of Europe in the 1930s and 1940s.

 Our Approach